This week we are practising the digraph...

 Remember, a digraph is two letters (two vowels or two consonants or a vowel and a consonant) which together make one sound.
 Say it with me; "Two letters, one sound!"
 Say it again!

 Wednesday: Let's play the pairs game again.
-Prepare 'ng' words on to small pieces of paper.
+Prepare 'ee' words on to small pieces of paper.
 Make sure you have two of every word.
 You could print the sheet I have prepared at the bottom of the page, if you can, and cut out the words.
 I have added 'sound buttons' under each phoneme.
 The sound buttons will support your child to make each sound and then blend it together.
-You could add these to last week's 'th' words so you have got even more cards to pair up!
+You could add these to previous week's words so you have got even more cards to pair up!

 Now you are ready to play!
 Turn all the word cards over.
 Take it in turns to turn two cards over - do they match?
 Yes - say the phonemes by touching the sound buttons and then blending them together.
 Once you've read the word, you keep the cards!